strimzi/proposals/056-zk-kraft-migration.md

 * Configured to use one or more node pools, with `KafkaNodePool` custom resources, all with the `broker` role.
 * No existing node pool(s) which include the `controller` role.
 * If the Topic Operator is used, the `UnidirectionalTopicOperator` feature gate has to be enabled since the old Bidirectional Topic Operator does not work in the KRaft mode.
-* Either KRaft mode is opted into (using the `+UseKRaft` feature gate), or the `+UseKRaft` feature gate has reached beta level and defaults to enabled.
+* The `UseKRaft` feature gate should be enabled (explicitly, or via it being beta status).

 If the cluster is not configured to use node pools to run brokers, the user can follow the procedure described [here](https://strimzi.io/docs/operators/latest/deploying#proc-migrating-clusters-node-pools-str) in the official documentation, in order to meet such a prerequisite.